 A recent research report by Bentley University’s Gloria Cordes Larson Center for Women and Business (CWB) details the reasons why women and women of color are disappearing from the career pipeline.
 Such factors include structural barriers and unconscious bias against working mothers.

 Using research and media coverage, the CWB found that entry-level women make 20 percent less than their male counterparts, and are 21 percent less likely to be promoted to the first level of management than their male coworkers.

-In the report, “Men as Allies: Engaging Men to Advance Women in the Workplace” the CWB developed a list of initiatives for businesses to utilize if it wants to improve diversity and gender equity in the workplace, according to a Bentley University release.
+In the report “The Pipeline Predicament: Fixing the Talent Pipeline,” the CWB developed a list of initiatives for businesses to utilize if it wants to improve diversity and gender equity in the workplace, according to a Bentley University release.

 Those initiatives include: